tomishninja/RandomlyGeneratingVolumes/README.md

 ## Outputs
 - Various outputs are achievable using this system.
 You can directly create some JSON code that will allow you to create a user study that will be able to with both the visualization data and various answer data provided.
-- The system also contains two interfaces (desktop and Mixed Reality)
+- The system also contains two interfaces (desktop and Mixed Reality) designed to create a template for a given study.
+- The entire system has been designed to be as modular as possible.